csc-training/mpi-introduction/exercise-instructions.md

 ### Computing servers

 Exercises can be carried out using the CSC's Puhti supercomputer.
-See [here](https://docs.csc.fi/support/tutorials/puhti_quick/) for general instructions on using Puhti.
+See [CSC User Documentation](https://docs.csc.fi/support/tutorials/puhti_quick/) for general instructions on using Puhti.

 In case you have working parallel program development environment in your